 attribution of income is also appropriate.
 The test is not actual

 income reported, but the capacity to produce higher amounts.

-P. KINDREGAN teaches Family Law at Suffolk University Law
+Charles P. Kindregan teaches Family Law at Suffolk University Law

 School and is the co-author (with Maureen McBrien) of the Family

 Law books in the Mass.
 Practice Series and other books.

 graduate of Suffolk University Law School.
 She is an associate with

 the law firm of Micheal I. Flores LLC, where she devotes her skills

 to the representation of clients involved in domestic relations

 1It should be noted that the Child Support Guidelines